-- Enter WLPZs at a 90-degree angle and limit to one (1) pass (ingress and egress) perpendicular to watercourses, where available.
+The use of "zero-swing" machinery also enables feller-bunchers to operate in tighter stand conditions.
+3 - 2.
+Enter WLPZs at a 90-degree angle and limit to one (1) pass (ingress and egress) perpendicular to watercourses, where available.
 Limiting these passes reduces compaction.
-Although, multiple passes may not necessarily result in additional compaction (up to 7 passes).4 - 3.
+Although, Floch found that multiple passes don't necessarily result in additional compaction (up to 7 passes).4 - 3.
 Equipment exclusion on areas that are unnecessarily steep, inherently unstable, or where saturated conditions are present.
 Areas with a high risk of mass wasting or where saturated clay soils are present should be avoided.5 - 4.
 Placing bedding (slash) on the equipment pathway to reduce soil compaction.
-Using a "random" network of roads and using slash bedding helps to reduce soil compaction and movement impacts.
+Curran found that using a "random" network of roads and using slash bedding helps to reduce soil compaction and movement impacts.
 A planning process to use a random network of roads with only single stand entries reduces total soil effects.
 Additionally, slash packing after operations are finished can act as a safeguard against further soil movement. - 5.
 Using tracked feller-bunchers as they exert less pressure on soil, or alternatively using high-flotation rubber tire designs.
 Point loads are negligible with these designs, resulting in an insignificant effect on soil compaction when combined with slash padding.6 - 6.
 Preventing residual stand damage.
 Stand damage can be prevented by limiting the number of turns necessary to exit the harvest area, using the smallest equipment appropriate for the job, and delimbing trees prior to removal.7